recursivelabsai/Self-Tracing/Self-Tracing-Paper.md

 ### 7.2 Practical Applications

-Beyond its theoretical contributions, MRCT has several immediate practical applications:
+Beyond its theoretical contributions, RCT has several immediate practical applications:

-**Enhanced Safety and Alignment**: By enabling models to trace and explain their own reasoning, MRCT provides a foundation for more reliable alignment.
+**Enhanced Safety and Alignment**: By enabling models to trace and explain their own reasoning, RCT provides a foundation for more reliable alignment.
 Models can identify and correct reasoning errors, detect and prevent hallucinations, and provide transparent explanations of their behavior.

-**Debugging and Improvement**: The detailed attribution graphs generated by MRCT enable precise diagnosis of model failures.
+**Debugging and Improvement**: The detailed attribution graphs generated by RCT enable precise diagnosis of model failures.
 Researchers and engineers can identify specific computational circuits responsible for errors and target interventions to improve model behavior.

-**Human-AI Collaboration**: The explanations generated by MRCT provide a shared language for humans and AI systems to communicate about reasoning processes.
+**Human-AI Collaboration**: The explanations generated by RCT provide a shared language for humans and AI systems to communicate about reasoning processes.
 This facilitates more effective collaboration, particularly in domains requiring complex reasoning.

-**Educational Applications**: By revealing the step-by-step reasoning processes of models, MRCT can be used to create educational tools that help humans understand complex topics.
+**Educational Applications**: By revealing the step-by-step reasoning processes of models, RCT can be used to create educational tools that help humans understand complex topics.
 The traced computational circuits provide detailed maps of how to approach different types of problems.

 ### 7.3 Limitations and Future Work

-While MRCT represents a significant advance in model interpretability, several important limitations and directions for future work remain:
+While RCT represents a significant advance in model interpretability, several important limitations and directions for future work remain:

 **Computational Overhead**: The recursive attribution process introduces computational overhead during both training and inference.
 Future work should focus on optimizing the efficiency of self-tracing algorithms to make them practical for deployment in resource-constrained environments.

 **Recursive Depth Optimization**: Our experiments showed that the benefits of recursion saturate at depth $d=3$ for most tasks.
 More research is needed to understand the relationship between task complexity, model architecture, and optimal recursive depth.

-**Cross-Model Interpretability**: The current implementation of MRCT is model-specific, requiring architectural modifications for each target model.
+**Cross-Model Interpretability**: The current implementation of RCT is model-specific, requiring architectural modifications for each target model.
 Developing methods for cross-model interpretability—where one model can trace and interpret another—is an important direction for future work.

 **Formal Verification**: While our attribution methods significantly improve interpretability, they do not provide formal guarantees about model behavior.
-Integrating MRCT with formal verification techniques could lead to stronger assurances about model reliability.
+Integrating RCT with formal verification techniques could lead to stronger assurances about model reliability.

 **Human-Centered Evaluation**: Our evaluation focused primarily on technical metrics and expert assessment.
-Future work should explore how well MRCT explanations serve the needs of diverse stakeholders, including non-expert users and domain specialists.
+Future work should explore how well RCT explanations serve the needs of diverse stakeholders, including non-expert users and domain specialists.

 ### 7.4 Ethical Considerations

 The development and deployment of self-interpreting models raise several ethical considerations:

-**Explanation Fidelity**: While MRCT significantly improves attribution accuracy, the explanations generated by models may still contain inaccuracies or oversimplifications.
+**Explanation Fidelity**: While RCT significantly improves attribution accuracy, the explanations generated by models may still contain inaccuracies or oversimplifications.
 Care must be taken to validate these explanations and communicate their limitations to users.

 **Automation of Interpretability**: As models become capable of self-interpretation, there is a risk that human oversight of model behavior may decrease.
 It remains essential for humans to verify and validate model explanations, particularly in high-stakes contexts.